knative/docs/docs/admin/install/operator/configuring-serving-cr.md

       - name: regcred
 ```

 The field `imagePullSecrets` expects a list of secrets.
-You can add multiple secrets to access the images as below:
+You can add multiple secrets to access the images as follows:

 ```yaml
 apiVersion: operator.knative.dev/v1alpha1